cuzzlor/HttpTestExtensions/README.md

 > TestHost is an in-memory web host which doesn't support calls over the network

+**Problem**:
-**Problem**: If you have web apps that call other web apps it can be confusing to set multiple  `TestHost`s which can call each other.
+If you a web app that calls another web app in your solution, it can be tricky to set up multiple `TestHost`s which can call each other.

+**Solution**:
-**Solution**: The `ReplaceHttpClient` extension method supports connecting `TestHost`s via dependency injection of `HttpClient`s.
+The `ReplaceHttpClient` extension method supports connecting `TestHost`s by replacing the `HttpClient` they are injected with.

-*Note: this assumes an approach using `HttpClientFactory` configured in DI.*
+*Note: this assumes an [approach using `IHttpClientFactory` configuration in DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1).*

+**Disclaimer**:
+Obviously having the complexity of one app depending on another isn't necessarily ideal and I'm not suggesting this is a pattern to replicate.
+However I have had the need to call into a TestHost enough times to want to be able to set this up via DI.

 ### Example